enadzan/enadzan.github.io/index.md

 __WARNING: MassiveJobs.NET is still in pre-release which means that it hasn't been tested in production environments just yet.
 However, we invite you to try it out and report any issues you may find.__

+MassiveJobs.NET is inspired by [Sidekiq library for Ruby](https://sidekiq.org/), but it has no association with it.
 ### Features

 #### Simple job definition and publishing